fastly/uap-vcl/README.md

 ## Description

-`uap-vcl` is a VCL module which parses a User-Agent header and returns the user agent family, major version, minor version and patch version.
+`uap-vcl` is a VCL module which parses a User-Agent string.
+It returns the user agent family, major version, minor version and patch version.

 Why do this in VCL?
 This module follows the same rules as